Michael Leighton: Playing career

 On July 1, 2017, Leighton left the Hurricanes to sign a one-year, two-way free agent contract with the Tampa Bay Lightning.
 He was re-assigned to begin the 2017–18 season with Tampa Bay's AHL affiliate, the Syracuse Crunch.
 Added to provide a veteran presence and mentoring role to Connor Ingram, Leighton got off to an average start after winning just three of his nine games.
 On November 14, 2017, the Lightning traded Leighton (along with Tye McGinn) to the Arizona Coyotes in exchange for Louis Domingue.
 With the Coyotes' AHL affiliate, the Tucson Roadrunners, already with three rostered goaltending prospects, Leighton was loaned to the Chicago Wolves on November 21, 2017.
 Leighton appeared in five games with the Wolves before he was re-assigned to the Roadrunners on December 14, 2017.
-On December 19, the Coyotes traded Leighton (along with a fourth-round pick in the 2019 NHL Entry Draft) to the Pittsburgh Penguins in exchange for Josh Archibald, Sean Maguire and a seventh-round pick in the 2017 NHL Entry Draft.
+On December 19, the Coyotes traded Leighton (along with a fourth-round pick in the 2019 NHL entry draft) to the Pittsburgh Penguins in exchange for Josh Archibald, Sean Maguire and a seventh-round pick in the 2017 NHL entry draft.

 Leighton entered the 2018–19 season as a free agent.
 On November 16, 2018, he continued his professional career after signing a professional try-out (PTO) contract with the injury-hit Ontario Reign of the AHL, the top affiliate of the Los Angeles Kings.
 He appeared in three games with the Reign before he was released from his PTO and later signed to another AHL try-out contract with the Utica Comets on January 15, 2019.
 After collecting six wins in his first seven starts for the Comets, Leighton agreed to a one-year, two-way contract with NHL affiliate, the Vancouver Canucks, for the remainder of the season on February 19, 2019.
 After clearing waivers the following day he was assigned to continue with the Comets.

 On October 7, 2019, Leighton announced his retirement from professional hockey after 18 seasons.

 Leighton was inducted into the AHL Hall of Fame in 2025.

+Leighton is currently the goaltending coach on Todd McLellan's Detroit Red Wings coaching staff.